haacked/haacked.com/_posts/2017/2017-01-04-git-alias-open-url.md

 In the first case, if you're running a Mac, you probably want to use `open` instead of `explorer`.
 For Linux, I have no idea, but I assume the same will work.

 In the second case, if you're not using https, I can't help you.
 You might [try this approach](https://gist.github.com/igrigorik/6666860) instead.

+_Update 2017-05-09_ I updated the alias to truncate `.git` at the end.